pwittchen/NetworkEvents/README.md

 }
 ```

-In addition, it is able to detect situation when strength of the Wifi signal was changed with `WifiSignalStrengthChanged` event, when we [enable WiFi scanning](#enabling-wifi-scan)
+In addition, it is able to detect situation when strength of the Wifi signal was changed with `WifiSignalStrengthChanged` event, when we [enable WiFi scanning](#enabling-wifi-scan).

 Usage
 -----